Stonington, Connecticut

-The town of Stonington is located in New London County, Connecticut, United States.
-Located in the state's southeastern corner, it includes the borough of Stonington, the villages of Pawcatuck, Lords Point, and Wequetequock, and the eastern halves of the villages of Mystic and Old Mystic (the other halves being in the town of Groton).
+Stonington is a town located on Long Island Sound in New London County, Connecticut, United States.
+The municipal limits of the town include the borough of Stonington, the villages of Pawcatuck, Lords Point, and Wequetequock, and the eastern halves of the villages of Mystic and Old Mystic.
+Stonington is part of the Southeastern Connecticut Planning Region.
 The population of the town was 18,335 at the 2020 census.
+The town is home to many restored homes and preserves its long nautical history.

 History

-The first European colonists established a trading house in the Pawcatuck section of town in 1649.
-The present territory of Stonington was part of lands that had belonged to the Pequot people, who referred to the areas making up Stonington as Pawcatuck (Stony Brook to the Pawcatuck River) and Mistack (Mystic River to Stony Brook).
+The first European colonists to arrive include William Chesebrough and Walter Palmer in Wequetequock, Thomas Minor in Quiambaug, and Thomas Stanton in Pawcatuck.
+Stanton established a trading house in the Pawcatuck section of town in 1649.
+The present territory of Stonington was part of lands that had belonged to the Pequot people, who referred to the areas making up Stonington as Paquatuck (Stony Brook to the Pawcatuck River) and Mistack (Mystic River to Stony Brook).
 It was named "Souther Towne" or Southerton by Massachusetts in 1658, and officially became part of Connecticut in 1662 when Connecticut received its royal charter.
 Southerton was renamed "Mistick" in 1665, and finally named Stonington in 1666, meaning "stony town".
-Thomas Miner, Walter Palmer, William Chesebrough, and Thomas Stanton were the founders.
 The town of North Stonington was set off as a parish from Stonington in 1724 and incorporated as a town in 1807.

-Stonington first prospered in the 1790s when its harbor was home to a fleet engaged in the profitable seal hunting trade in which seals were hunted on islands off the Chilean and Patagonian coasts, and their skins were sold as fur in China.

-Stonington repulsed two British naval bombardments.
-One was a desultory bombardment during the American Revolution by Sir James Wallace in the frigate HMS Rose on August 30, 1775.
-The other was a more damaging three-day affair between August 9 and 12, 1814 during the War of 1812.
-British vessels HMS Ramillies, HMS Pactolus, HMS Dispatch, and HMS Terror under the command of Sir Thomas Hardy appeared offshore on August 9.
-The British demanded immediate surrender, but Stonington's citizens replied with a note that stated, "We shall defend the place to the last extremity; should it be destroyed, we shall perish in its ruins."
-For three days, the Royal Navy pounded the town, but the only fatality was that of an elderly woman who was already mortally ill.
-The British sailed off on August 12 after suffering many dead and wounded.
-The battle was notable for the British utilizing stinkpots, a Chinese weapon, during the bombardment.
-American poet Philip Freneau wrote (in part):